 · Take a thermometer and keep track of how warm or cold you sleep in what temperatures.

-· Practice a mental ritual at home like the following: as you are drifting off to sleep, visualize being in a beautiful wilderness setting snuggled down into your super soft and comfy sleeping system.
+· Practice a mental ritual at home like the following: as you are drifting off to sleep, visualize being in a beautiful wilderness setting snuggled down into your super soft and comfy sleeping bag or quilt.

 Setting Up Camp